kwonus/Quelle/Vanilla-Quelle.md

 **Table 1-5** - History utilization in a Search Expression

 Outside of the expression block, partial *usage* applies by block type.
-For example, this clause utilizes only the settings defined where id = 5.
+For example, this clause utilizes only the settings defined where tag = 5.

 \+ #5

-Likewise, in this example, this clause utilizes only the filters for id = 5.
+Likewise, in this example, this clause utilizes only the filters for tag = 5.

 < #5